 Do you use a vintage method of production that hasn’t been used by competitors?
-Or perhaps you’re the only business who caters for that specific target market.
-The Startup Guys are a web design service who specifically target Startup businesses.
-Although they might be losing out on some customers, they can be sure that they’ll be the first port of call for Startup businesses.
+Or perhaps you’re the only business that caters to that specific target market.
+The Startup Guys are a web design service that specifically targets startup businesses.
+Although they might be losing out on some customers, they can be sure that they’ll be the first port of call for startup businesses.
 Being strong in a particular area has more chance of helping your brand than spreading yourself too thin.

 5) Establish Your Tone of Voice